 At the very least, the idea that the clipping Lincoln had in his pocket at Ford’s Theater was the same one he read aloud offers us a new way of thinking about Lincoln’s last effects.
 Since 1976, most commentators who have written about the contents of the president’s pocketbook have speculated that Lincoln saved the clippings by Bright and others because they were so complimentary of him, as if Lincoln had liked to save puff pieces designed to pick him up when he was feeling down.
 One frustrated Lincoln scholar wrote in 1977 that he had to write to the Library of Congress even to learn what the clippings in Boorstin’s box were, because they had mostly been “dismissed in the news releases with little comment beyond saying that President could perhaps be forgiven for the minor vanity of carrying old adulatory news items in his pockets.”7

 To be sure, Lincoln might have needed some compliments when he first came across Bright’s letter in October 1864.
 Bright wrote to Greeley only a few weeks before the presidential election that many believed would determine the outcome of the war.
 Exploiting weariness with the fighting in some quarters of the north, Democrats had nominated George McClellan on a platform that all but committed their candidate to settle quickly for peace with the insurrectionists in Richmond, even if it meant accepting southern independence and restoring slavery.
-Knowing that Lincoln still had support in the army, Democratic state legislatures in three states had also blocked the ability of soldiers to vote absentee in the presidential election, delivering a possibly blow to his chances.
+Knowing that Lincoln still had support in the army, Democratic state legislatures in three states had also blocked the ability of soldiers to vote absentee in the presidential election, delivering a possibly fatal blow to his chances.

 Other states had instead eased the ability of soldiers to vote from the battlefield, but Republicans were internally divided about Lincoln and his chances, too.
 Early in 1864, his old cabinet member Salmon Chase floated the idea of challenging the president for the party’s nomination.8 Some abolitionists, led by Wendell Phillips, actually did nominate John C. Frémont as a third-party candidate in May.
 And even after Lincoln’s nomination by the Republican Party in June, the president knew they were some party leaders still talking about calling a new convention and replacing Lincoln on the ticket.